RobinSchmidt/RobsClapStuff/ReadMe.md

 The main features from Steinberg's "AGain" example that I wanted to replicate are:

   - The plugin should be a subclass of some baseclass provided by the SDK/framework.
-  - The host should be able to provide a resonable generic GUI where parameter names and nicely formatted values are shown.
+  - The host should be able to provide a reasonable generic GUI where parameter names and nicely formatted values are shown.
   - Automation and state-recall should "just work" without any further ado, i.e. without any code in the plugin class.